AI That Learns My Preferences: What Actually Adapts (And What Doesn't)

 Every AI tool claims to learn from you.
 The honest question is what, how fast, and whether the learning shows up in your day.

-alfred_ learns across four dimensions — urgency, voice, actions, rhythms — and connects those signals so the system can make predictions no single-domain tool can.
-At $24.99/month, with OAuth 2.0, AES-256 encryption, and no model training on user data, alfred_ is priced below specialists like Superhuman and Motion while covering more learning surface.
+alfred_ learns across four dimensions, urgency, voice, actions, rhythms, and connects those signals so the system can make predictions no single-domain tool can.
+With OAuth 2.0, AES-256 encryption, and no model training on user data, alfred_ is priced below specialists like Superhuman and Motion while covering more learning surface.

 The difference between “uses AI” and “learns your patterns” is whether the tool still feels generic after a month of use. alfred_ doesn’t.